wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 6 And Henry* and Zebulon, whose surname was Pike,** were the chief captains of the host of Columbia.

+* Major General Dearborn.

+** Brig.
+Gen. Pike.

-7 On the same day the sails of the vessels were spread to the winds of heaven, and they moved towards a place called Little York,*** in the province of Canada.
+7 On the same day the sails of the vessels were spread to the winds of heaven, and they moved towards a place called Little York,* in the province of Canada.

+* Capital of U. Canada.

 8 Howbeit, the winds were adverse and blew with great violence from the east.